 After talking to people at GMB, I realized that the on-site content does indeed affect how your GMB listing will rank in local.
-In the examples below I am going to show you below you can see that this is entirely true.
+In the examples below you can see that this is entirely true.

 As a side note, when we see a majority of search queries using the “near me” term we can assume that these came from mobile searches.

 Lets take a look at a few GMB profiles:

 Most queries are for “Palos Verdes Homes” (present on the website).
 Another is “best realtors near me” (local intent search), one’s for “hiking and trails near me” (present on the homepage), and one’s for “gardening club near me” (present on the blog).

 Interestingly my company is displaying for “Google Maps” and “Google” (both are present on the site), “inner workings” (not on the site), “lafayette” (also on the site), and displayed alongside another company, (which I cannot replicate).

 Lawyer in Toledo, OH

 This client is showing queries that are all applicable to the company.
 All the search terms are present on the website and they are getting many good local intent queries like “lawyers in toledo”, “work lawyer”, “lawyers near me”, and “custody attorneys near me”.

 In this example, the client is displaying for terms that are all relevant to their business: “veterinarian”, “newmarket vet”, “vet near me”, “animal hospital”, “exotic vets”, and “bunny boarding near me”.
 This one’s interesting, as they talk about “rabbits”, not “bunny” on the site.
 There’s a semantic correlation between “bunnies” and “rabbits” that Google sees, so this makes sense.